What Is A Cocktail Ring?

 Characteristics of a cocktail ring

 Initially, cocktail rings were made of platinum, and in the 1920s featured massive jewels like diamonds, sapphires, emeralds, rubies and aquamarines.
-As time has passed, the classic cocktail ring has stayed the same in many respects, but since the 50s encompasses a wider variety of designs.
+As time has passed, the classic cocktail ring has stayed the same in many respects, but since 1950s jewellery trends encompasses a wider variety of designs.
 They became more intricate, like this baguette diamond and sapphire ring, but retained their flashiness.

 Most statement rings are still the classic design: a large stone, flanked by other stones or diamonds.
 Generally speaking, there was no definition of what was or wasn’t a cocktail ring when they were invented in the 1920s.
-Then, and now, anything goes.
+Then, and now, anything goes, especially with 1950s rings.

 How to wear a cocktail ring